-Ball-tampering: Clarke makes big claim as Australian government agency recommends Smith sacking
+Ball-tampering: Michael Clarke makes big claim as Steve Smith quits Australia captaincy

 "Cameron Bancroft, this is his eighth Test match.
 I can't believe if the leadership group has made a decision to do this that they've gone and got the young kid ... as a leader you can't ask somebody to do something you're not willing to do yourself."

-Meanwhile, the ASC has recommended the sacking of Smith along with other members of the team and coaching staff, who were aware of the ball-tampering incident.
+Earlier in the day, the ASC recommended the sacking of Smith along with other members of the team and coaching staff, who were aware of the ball-tampering incident.

 Notably, Cricket Australia (CA) CEO James Sutherland said Saturday was "very sad day for Australian cricket" and ordered a probe into the ball-tampering incident.

-Note: UPDATE: Eventually, Smith and David Warner stepped down as captain and vice-captain ahead of the fourth day's play of the ongoing Test on Sunday.
-Wicketkeeper-batsman Tim Paine was appointed the interim captain for the remainder of the Test match.